SilverMonkeyGmbH/v61_docs/index.rst

 ------------

-This document is meant to be a source for all information regarding the administration and installation of Silver Monkey v5 Modules.
+This document is meant to be a source for all information regarding the administration and installation of the Silver Monkey v6.1 engine.

 Contents: